subsquid/docs/docs/tutorials/create-a-wasm-processing-squid.md

 The Owner-Transfer relationship is one-to-many.
 We want our squid API to support filtering by the holder balance and the transfer amounts, so we throw in a bunch of indexes.

-The `schema.graphql` modelling the data above is straightforward:
+The `schema.graphql` file modelling the data above is straightforward:

 ```graphql
 type Owner @entity {